Avery Fisher

-Avery Robert Fisher (March 4, 1906 – February 26, 1994) was an amateur violinist, a pioneer in the field of high fidelity sound reproduction, founder of the Philharmonic Radio Company and Fisher Electronics, and a philanthropist who donated millions of dollars to arts organizations and universities.
+Avery Robert Fisher, known as Avery Fisher (March 4, 1906 – February 26, 1994), was an amateur violinist, a pioneer in the field of high fidelity sound reproduction, founder of the Philharmonic Radio Company and Fisher Electronics, and a philanthropist who donated millions of dollars to arts organizations and universities.

 Early life and career

 Avery Fisher was born in Brooklyn, New York, the youngest of Charles (Anschel) (1868-1946) and Mary (Miriam) (née Byrach) (1869-1945) Fisher's six children.
 He came from a Jewish family.
 His parents had emigrated in 1903 (three years before his birth) from Kyiv, then a part of the Russian Empire.

 Fisher said he became fascinated with music through his father's extensive collection of early phonograph cylinder recordings and that everyone in the family had to learn to play a musical instrument.
 "I was born into a musical family.
 Every one of my parents' children was given an opportunity to learn an instrument.
 Papa would go down the line: violin, piano, violin, piano, violin".

 He attended DeWitt Clinton High School, graduated from New York University with a Bachelor of Science Engineering (B.Sc.Eng.) degree in 1929, and subsequently worked for six years in book publishing and book design.
 During this time, Fisher, an amateur violinist, began experimenting with audio design and acoustics.
 He wanted to make a radio that would sound like he was listening to a live orchestra — a radio that would achieve high fidelity reproduction of the original sound.